 Our mission through the Cine Joven program is to give youth students the direct experience to represent & empower the Latinx community, culture, and identity through the art of film.

 WHAT IS CINE JOVEN?

-What began as a way to engage primarily Latinx students in digital filmmaking has turned into programming that actually motivates audiences to adopt new behaviors.
-Cine Joven creates powerful serial dramas with suspense & stories that change lives, both for the students who create them & the diverse audiences they reach.
+Since 2005, MMAC’S Cine Joven Program has offered a free digital filmmaking & media arts program for teens ages 14-17 years old.
+In its earliest incarnation, this was a bold experiment in class & culture-hopping, social-engineering outreach.
+Our reasoning was, essentially, if Austin's Latinx youth was underrepresented at Austin School of Film, then why not take ASoF —instructors, gear, & all— to the Latinx youth?
+What began as a way to engage primarily Latinx students in digital media has turned into programming that actually motivates audiences to adopt new behaviors.
+MMAC’s Cine Joven Program creates powerful media stories that change lives, both for the students who create them & the diverse audiences they reach.

 Classroom space & basic school supplies

 Professional software such as Final Cut Pro X, Adobe Suite, Motion Graphics, iMovie, & more!

 Access to industry standard cinematic equipment & cameras

 Experienced mentors in cinematography, sound, lighting, & software training

 Lunch & dinner for students & crew (on shoots as well as in-classroom)